jonathan-fielding/manager-readme/README.md

 Additionally: My job is not to tell you exactly what to do and how to do it.
 It is also not to be the "official decision maker" for our team.

 I might have thoughts on your code, and I expect you to have thoughts on mine.
-In the end, you own your code and if you have a good reason for doing something, you should do it; "use good judgment" is a key part of the Snyk culture, and it applies to code as much as everything else.
+In the end, you own your code and if you have a good reason for doing something, you should do it; "use good judgment" is a key part of the RVU culture, and it applies to code as much as everything else.

 ## 1:1s
 A weekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and your growth as an engineer.